Affine-Mapping based Variational Ensemble Kalman Filter: Affine mapping based VEnKF

 \subsection{Connection to the ensemble Kalman filter}

-In this section, we show that the standard EKF can be derived as a special case of LMEKF.
-We consider the situation where the observation model takes the form of
+In this section, we discuss the connection between the standard EnKF and AM-VEnKF, and show that EnKF results in additional estimation error due to certain approximations made.
+We start with a brief introduction to EnKF.
+We consider the situation where the observation model takes the form of {